 Federal funding opportunities on the horizon increasingly encourage more regional collaboration across business, government, and nonprofits.
-Reauthorization of the America COMPETES Act, which invests in science and innovation, is likely to include the establishment of a competitive regional industry cluster grant program, which would make available competitive grants and information to stimulate the collaborative interactions of firms and other institutions to produce more commercial innovations and higher paying jobs.
+Federal funding has historically been of great importance in promoting and enabling new science and technology in laboratories, research facilities, and factories across the U.S. Reauthorization of the federal America COMPETES Act (Creating Opportunities to Meaningfully Promote Excellence in Technology, Education, and Science), which invests in science and innovation, is likely to include the establishment of a competitive regional industry cluster grant program that would make available competitive grants and information to stimulate the collaborative interactions of firms and other institutions to produce more commercial innovations and higher paying jobs.
 Planning activities, including technical assistance and data analysis, are likely to be a major component of this.
 Given the Chicago region's current room for improvement across a variety of innovation metrics, the region can be competitive for these types of dollars, but it will need to organize its efforts.

-On the state side, until June of 2008 the State of Illinois provided funding through the Illinois Innovation Challenge Grant, matching grants to recipients of two federal grant programs- the Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR).
+On the state side, until June 2008, the State of Illinois provided funding through the Illinois Innovation Challenge Grant, matching grants to recipients of two federal grant programs - the Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR).
 These were relatively small grants, with a corresponding small program cost: approximately \$1 million per year for the entire program for the entire state.
 These grants, however, had an important impact.
 For example, a two-person Chicago-based firm specializing in radar imaging applications received this grant in 2008.
-This firm has survived and now has ten employees.
+This firm survived and now has 10 employees.
 Both Indiana and Wisconsin continue to offer similar matching grants.
 The experience of the Illinois Innovation Challenge Grant should be analyzed and a new, similar program should be instituted in its place.

 Other financing strategies should also be addressed.
 Challenges faced by small businesses should be identified along with new models to support entrepreneurship.
-For example, microloan programs, social entrepreneurship programs, and tax incentives that are most likely to support innovation should be enhanced.
+For example, micro-loan programs, social entrepreneurship programs, and tax incentives that are most likely to support innovation should be enhanced.
 It will be important to identify opportunities, gaps, and redundancies in existing state and local programs that seek to assist these sectors.